iammartian0/Audio_Tasks/Audio_classification/readme.md

 **Conclusion** : Found that data is not sufficient enough for model, so it is overfitting on the training data

 ### 2.0
-- Tried finetunig a complete new model [Whisper](https://huggingface.co/openai/whisper-base)
+- Tried finetuning a complete new model [Whisper](https://huggingface.co/openai/whisper-base)  on the same data.
 - The model can be tested with Hugging face hosted inference api. follow the [link](https://huggingface.co/iammartian0/whisper-base-finetuned-gtzan)